Effiong Dickson Bob: Political career

-Bob was Chairman of the Nsit Ubium LGA from 1996-1997.
+Bob was Chairman of the Nsit Ubium LGA from 1996 to 1997.
 He was appointed Attorney General and Commissioner for Justice in Akwa Ibom State (1999–2002).

 On Nigeria's return to democracy, Bob was appointed by the Victor Attah led government of Akwa Ibom State as Attorney General and Commissioner of Justice and served a term of four years.
-During his time as Attorney General he also served as Member, Akwa Ibom State Judicial Commission; Director, Anchor Insurance Company Limited; and Director, Akwa Ibom Savings and Loans Limited.
+During his time as Attorney General he served as Member, Akwa Ibom State Judicial Commission; Director, Anchor Insurance Company Ltd; and Director, Akwa Ibom Savings and Loans Ltd.

 Senate career

 Bob was elected Senator for the Akwa Ibom North East constituency in April 2003 on the PDP platform, and was reelected in April 2007.
-After taking his seat in the Senate in June 2007, Bob was appointed, at various times over his double tenure, as Chairman to committees on Senate Services, Finance, Culture and Tourism, Power and Steel, and Local and Foreign Debts.
-He also served as Chairman, Ad hoc Committee on Investigating illegal Withdrawals From the Excess Crude Fund Without Authorization from the National Assembly.
+After taking his seat in the Senate in June 2007, Bob was appointed, at various times over his double tenure, as chairman to committees on Senate Services, Finance, Culture and Tourism, Power and Steel, and Local and Foreign Debts.
+He also served as chairman, Ad hoc Committee on Investigating illegal Withdrawals From the Excess Crude Fund Without Authorization from the National Assembly.
 He also was a member of the delegation that witnessed the signing of the final exit of the Paris Club Debt in Paris, France.
 Other committees he served on as member included: Committees on Appropriations, Air Force, Communications, Education, Privatization, Establishment and Public Services, Foreign Affairs, Christians Pilgrims Committee, and Committee on Information.

 During his tenure as Senator he also served as Member representing Nigeria in the ECOWAS Parliament.
 He also was the Chairman of the National Assembly Caucus, Akwa Ibom State comprising all the Senators and House of Representative Members from the State.
-He was also a member of the South South Caucus in the Senate and a Member of the South Senators Forum.
+He was a member of the South South Caucus in the Senate and a Member of the South Senators Forum.

-Senator Bob was very visible and active in the Senate and in a mid-term evaluation of Senators in May 2009, a national daily newspaper, ThisDay, noted that he had sponsored bills on amendment to the Energy Commission Act, Public Officers (Review of Cases) Panel, Fire Service (Inspection on Building), an Act to Prohibit Trading in Federal Highways in Nigeria and an Act to Prohibit Touting in Public Places.
+In a mid-term evaluation of Senators in May 2009, a national daily newspaper, ThisDay, noted that Bob had sponsored bills on amendment to the Energy Commission Act, Public Officers (Review of Cases) Panel, Fire Service (Inspection on Building), an Act to Prohibit Trading in Federal Highways in Nigeria and an Act to Prohibit Touting in Public Places.

 Post Senate career

-In 2011, he published a book titled Independence of the Legislature in Nigeria: Matters Arising.

-Bob was appointed by the President Goodluck Jonathan led government as the pro-chancellor and Chairman Governing Council of the University of Benin, Benin City.
+In 2011, Bob published a book titled Independence of the Legislature in Nigeria: Matters Arising.
+He was appointed by the President Goodluck Jonathan led government as the pro-chancellor and Chairman Governing Council of the University of Benin, Benin City.
 The governing board which was constituted by the federal Government on January 15, 2013, also had as member, Jamila Salik, J K Gazama, SAN and Shettima Muhammed Saleh.